Distributed $\Delta$-Coloring Plays Hide-and-Seek: -Coloring Fixed Point and Its Applications

 \paragraph{\boldmath Example: $\Pi_3$.} Consider the case where $\Delta=3$, and let us use letters to denote colors, that is, $\ccs = \{\A,\B,\C\}$.
 To simplify the notation, we rename each label $\ell(\{x_1, \ldots, x_k\})$ corresponding to a non-empty set of colors as $\mybox{x_1 \ldots x_k}$.
 Also, we rename $\ell(\emptyset)$ as $\X$.
 For example, the label $\ell(\{\A,\B\})$ becomes $\mybox{\A\B}$.
 The problem $\Pi_3$ is defined as follows:

 The intuition behind this problem is the following.
 We start from the standard definition of $3$-coloring, and we add allowed configurations that ``reward'' nodes that have many neighbors of the same color.
-For example, if a node $v$ outputs the configuration $\mybox{\A\B} \s \mybox{\A\B} \s \X$, it means that $v$ has at least $2$ neighbors that do not output neither $\A \s \A \s \A$ nor $\B \s \B \s \B$.
+For example, if a node $v$ outputs the configuration $\mybox{\A\B} \s \mybox{\A\B} \s \X$, it implies that $v$ has at least $2$ neighbors that output neither $\A \s \A \s \A$ nor $\B \s \B \s \B$.
 We can think of $v$ as being colored \emph{both $\A$ and $\B$}.
 Node $v$ is rewarded for this, and it is allowed to output $\X$ on one of its ports.
 Label $\X$ can be seen as a wildcard: a label that is compatible with everything.
 In particular, this means that $\Pi_3$ can be seen as a variant of arbdefective coloring, where nodes that control many colors are allowed to have a larger arbdefect.

-\paragraph{Relation with MIS.} It is known that, if a problem can be relaxed to a problem that is a fixed point under the round elimination framework, then it requires $\Omega(\log_\Delta n)$ rounds in the \LOCAL model for deterministic algorithms, and $\Omega(\log_\Delta \log n)$ rounds for randomized algorithms.
+\paragraph{Relation with MIS} It is known that if a problem can be relaxed to a problem that is a fixed point under the round elimination framework, then it requires $\Omega(\log_\Delta n)$ rounds in the \LOCAL model for deterministic algorithms, and $\Omega(\log_\Delta \log n)$ rounds for randomized algorithms.
 Hence, it is perhaps surprising that a fixed point can be helpful to prove lower bounds for problems that can be solved in $O(f(\Delta) + \log^*n)$ for some function $f$, that is, problems that are much easier.
-We now provide the intuition behind this phenomenon.
+We now provide the intuition behind this phenomenon, by considering the case of MIS (similar observations can be made for ruling sets and for arbdefective colored ruling sets).